OnTheLine/otl-public-housing/README.md

 ## Wethersfield

-Westfield Heights
+### Westfield Heights
 - page 18 partial Sanborn 1947
+- 130-unit "Westfield Heights has successfully become an integrated part of the Wethersfield community, instead of remaining a "project," said Edward Adams, executive director of the Wethersfield Housing Authority" @ClubHearsAdams1945

-Westview Homes @FavorsWarHome1944
+### Highview Homes
+- does not appear in Sanborn 1947, but would be on page 4
+- 14 duplexes for 28 units, probably on Highview Ave, Oxford St, Holbrook Terrace, based on Google Map street view
+- 1948 state bonds approved for 28 units moderate rental housing in Wethersfield @BondApplicationWethersfield1948
+- initially named "Highvue" veteran's development near Wolcott Hill Road and Oxford Street
+- feature story with photos @WethersfieldProjectHas1949
+- listed as "Highview Terrace" 28 units in https://www.cga.ct.gov/2014/rpt/2014-R-0194.htm
+"In 1943 the Westfield Heights housing project was built to provide low-cost housing for those working in the defense industries in the greater Hartford area, and at the end of the war preference was given to returning veterans.
+In 1947-48 the Highview housing project was built to provide more homes for veterans.
+Both of these projects were built with Federal Public Housing Authority funds." @wiederTwentiethCenturyWethersfield1985

+## Rocky Hill

+Drum Hill Park
+- supervised by Wethersfield Housing Authority @HousingAuthorityGiven1943
+- page 7 Sanborn 1950 Rocky Hill

 ## Glastonbury

+### Welles Village
-Welles Village @RulesAreRelaxed1944, NOT in digital Sanborn (most recent year 1939)
+- @RulesAreRelaxed1944, NOT in digital Sanborn (most recent year 1939)

 ## Manchester

-Orford Village @RulesAreRelaxed1944
+### Orford Village
+- pages 10 and 45 Sanborn 1949 Manchester

-Silver Lane Homes @RulesAreRelaxed1944
+### Silver Lane Homes

-## Rocky Hill

-Drum Hill Park @RulesAreRelaxed1944
+- page 45 Sanborn 1949 Manchester

 ## Quick Comparison